 You are also limited to whom you can connect.
 The participant on the far end must also have a similiar Cisco/Tandberg system.

 The system in JLB 17 is similar, although it does not have a TV, and the cameras are mounted on the side wall, and the front (presentation) wall.
 Learn more about how to start using the teaching station equipment and video conference equipment in JLB 17 by clicking here.

 You must know and type in the IP address of the caller in order to make the conference call.
 Some frequently used IP addresses are stored in the Tandberg's My Contacts.
 Find this by pressing the Phone Book icon on the Tandberg remote control.

 Here are the Tandberg IP addresses at IWU.

 |Location||External IP Address||Internal IP Address|

-If you cannot relocate your class or conference to one of the rooms listed above, you may want to use Adobe Connect to connect to all of the participants.
+If you cannot relocate your class or conference to one of the rooms listed above, you may want to use Adobe Connect or a similar browser-based web-conferencing tool to connect to all of the participants.